Welcome to Wheaton Academy!

 The Registration Process

-Once your student completes these placement tests, a member of our Student Services team will contact your family to schedule a one-on-one class registration meeting.
-Placement recommendations for English, Math, Science, and World Language will be made by Wheaton Academy Department Heads after reviewing information gained through the placement exam and teacher recommendations completed during the Admissions process.
+Once your student completes these placement tests, a member of our Student Services team will contact your family to schedule a one-on-one class registration meeting to pick your student’s classes.

 Our goal is to make certain that each student is properly placed in classes that will provide the best learning environment to increase mastery of learning standards for freshman year.
 We also want to help students understand how to maximize their time at Wheaton Academy and enroll in the classes that will cultivate passions and prepare them for the future.